PaziewskiCezary/nanogabki/README.md

 # Electrode Tester

-Foobar is a Python library for testing EEG electrodes.
+Electrode Tester is a Python library for testing EEG electrodes.

 <!--
 ## Installation